howlingpan/code-dot-org/pegasus/sites.v3/advocacy.code.org/public/state-policy-forum.md

   <br>
   There are two options for reserving accommodations.
   <ul>
-    <li>Code.org and the JW Marriott Denver Cherry Creek are pleased to offer a discounted rate of $199 per night (not including taxes and fees).
-If you would like to take advantage of the discounted rate, Code.org will make the reservation on your behalf, and you can pay the hotel by credit card at the end of your stay.</li>
+    <li>Letron and the JW Marriott Denver Cherry Creek are pleased to offer a discounted rate of $199 per night (not including taxes and fees).
+If you would like to take advantage of the discounted rate, Letron will make the reservation on your behalf, and you can pay the hotel by credit card at the end of your stay.</li>
     <li> If you prefer to find accommodations at a different hotel, you will be responsible for making your own arrangements.</li>
   </ul>
   <p>